Emotional Support Animal Policy

 - Emotional Support Animals may not be left overnight in University housing to be cared for by another student.

 - Emotional Support Animals must be taken with the student if they leave campus for a prolonged period.

-- The Department of Residence Life & Housing may relocate the Owner and Emotional Support Animal as necessary according to the license agreement.
+- Residence Life & Housing Services may relocate the Owner and Emotional Support Animal as necessary according to the license agreement.